marinaluna/JaxBoy/README.md

 JaxBoy uses [make](https://www.gnu.org/software/make/), so building is simple.

-Currently it is intended to be build on MacOS with clang, but it is easy to change the Makefile for your system/toolchain.
+Currently it is intended to be built on MacOS with clang, but it is easy to change the Makefile for your system/toolchain.

 The only dependency for building is [MiniFB](https://github.com/emoon/minifb).
 Build that project and then place libminifb.a into `libs/`.